abilian/nua/doc/src/dev/configuration.md

 test = "test -f /nua/build/hedgedoc/healthcheck.mjs"
 ```

 The declarations in the _build_ section rely as much as possible on declarative mode, auto-detection and default files.
 Here we are dealing with a Node application, which is normally auto-detected by the presence of a `package.json` file.
-However, as the current version of Hedgedoc requires a specific version of Node, this configuration item must be specified by the `builder = "node-14"` directive.
+However, as the current version of HedgeDoc requires a specific version of Node, this configuration item must be specified by the `builder = "node-14"` directive.

 Build-packages are packages which are needed for the 'build' phase of the application, but which can be removed afterwards, in order to get a reasonably sized image.